Cubs vs. White Sox Player Props Betting Odds

-Bookmakers have set player props for Nico Hoerner, Luis Robert and others when the Chicago Cubs host the Chicago White Sox at Wrigley Field on Tuesday at 8:05 PM ET.
+The Chicago Cubs host the Chicago White Sox at Wrigley Field on Wednesday at 8:05 PM ET.
+Those looking to place a player prop wager can find odds on Nico Hoerner, Luis Robert and others in this contest.

 Bet on this matchup or its props with BetMGM!